 There is also a bookstore at SCC Tyger River Campus that offers all texts for classes held at this campus, along with a variety of supplies and SCC logo items.
 Normal operating hours are Monday through Thursday from 8:00 a.m. until 4:30 p.m. and Friday from 8:00 a.m. until 1:00 p.m., and the phone number is (864) 592-6230.

 Campus Safety and Security / Student-Right-To-Know

 The campus police chief, certified in law enforcement, first aid, and CPR, coordinates campus police and security and monitors the handling/disposal of hazardous materials.
-The College’s contracted security force provides 24-hour-per-day security.
+The College’s contracted security force supplements the SCC Police Department with coverage.
 Alcoholic beverages, illegal drugs, and weapons of any kind are prohibited on campus.
 Emergencies and criminal actions should be reported to the office of campus police at extension 4911.